haitle16/data-structures-and-algorithms/java401challenges/src/main/java/java401challenges/tree/README.md

 * Can successfully return a collection from a preorder traversal
 * Can successfully return a collection from an inorder traversal
 * Can successfully return a collection from a postorder traversal
+* Can successfully return correct value despite the size of the array.